A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The distance between Anna and the cottage shows the difficulties she has to go through because of her condition.

-View of Haarlem with bleaching fields by Jacob Van Ruisdael (1675)
+View of Haarlem with Bleaching Fields by Jacob Van Ruisdael (1675)

 View of Haarlem with bleaching fields by Jacob Van Ruisdael is a beautiful landscape painting that captures the Dutch essence on the canvas with perfection.